 Islamic Constitution.
 Up to 1956 Pakistan was governed under the Government of India Act, 1935.
 The first Pakistani Constitution was adopted in 1956.
 It made Pakistan in theory an Islamic state.
 This Constitution was abrogated in October 1958 by President Iskander Mirza.
 The 1962 Constitution was prepared and adopted under Ayub Khan's direction.
-This Constitution had initially dropped the Islamic label, but the First Amendment Act 1963 restored the Islamic label and the Islamic features of the 1956 Constitution.
-This Constitution was scrapped by Yahya Khan in 1969.
-Then came the 1973 Constitution under Bhutto's direction.
+This Constitution had initially dropped the Islamic label, but the First Amendment Act 1963 restored the Islamic label and the Islamic features of the 1956 Constitution under Bhutto's direction.
 Zia-ul-Haq amended this Constitution in 1985 and Benazir Bhutto planned to revise the amendments.
-A major difficulty in adopting a Constitution in Pakistan lies in the persistent power struggle and ideological
+A major difficulty in adopting a Constitution in Pakistan lies in the persistent power struggle and ideological disunity among Pakistani Muslims.3

 Table 2.1 shows Pakistan's constitutional shifts and the shifting Islamic content in its constitutional arrangements.
 The 'political realities' lie in the endemic internal ethnic and regional conflicts in addition to conflict about Islam in Pakistan.
-Ethnic conflicts lie in competing attitudes, power and interests and the absence of 'integrative transactional links' between West and East Pakistanis, between Punjabis and Baluchis, between Punjabis and Sindis, between Punjabis and Pathans, and finally between Mohajirs (Indian Muslim refugees when migrated to Pakistan after partition) and Punjabis.
+Ethnic conflicts lie in competing attitudes, power and interests and the absence of 'integrative transactional links'4 between West and East Pakistanis, between Punjabis and Baluchis, between Punjabis and Sindis, between Punjabis and Pathans, and finally between Mohajirs (Indian Muslim refugees when migrated to Pakistan after partition) and Punjabis.
 Here the 'Punjab factor' and the unequal distribution of power and resources between the Punjabis and the non-Punjabis shaped the ethnic and regional pressures.